regisftm/azure-fortinet-fabric-bootcamp/modules/module-10-fortianalyzer/README.md

 ## Next Steps

-Once you've completed this module and verified centralized logging, you're ready to proceed to **Module 11: FortiManager Deployment**.
+Once you've completed this module and verified centralized logging, you're ready to proceed to [**Module 11 - Fortinet Security Fabric: Building an Integrated Security Architecture**](/modules/module-11-security-fabric/README.md)

-Module 11 will complete the Security Fabric with centralized management and policy distribution.
+Module 11 will connects on-premises and Azure FortiGates into a unified Security Fabric for centralized management and threat intelligence sharing.

 **Estimated completion time**: 35-40 minutes